-explain structural mechanisms for how important biological processes take place and are controlled, for example catalysis, cell signalling, transcription and translation
+explain structural mechanisms for how important biological processes take place and are controlled, for example catalysis, cell signalling and translation

 account for the principles of the most important methods for structural analysis: X-ray crystallography, NMR spectroscopy and electron microscopy and analyse the quality of models produced by these methods